 Answer: In general, when you make a claim against your own auto insurance policy, you can choose to “cash out” and receive money as compensation (minus your deductible amount) instead of having your insurer pay a body shop to fix your vehicle.

-However, if you don’t own your car outright but instead have a loan or lease on it, then you aren’t totally in control of how your claim payout can be used.
+However, if you don’t own your car outright but instead have a loan or lease on it, then you aren’t totally in control of how your claim payout can be spent.
 If you try to keep the money from your comprehensive insurance for hail damages, your lien holder is going to take issue that their asset is not being repaired.

-Most lenders require you to place them on your auto insurance policy as an loss payee so that the insurer will issue any check for repairs (or the totaling of the car) to both you and your lien holder.
+Most lenders require you to place them on your auto insurance policy as a loss payee so that the insurer will issue any check for repairs (or the totaling of the car) to both you and your lien holder.

-To cash a claim check made out to both of you, normally you’d endorse the check and send it on to the lien holder, who will may require you send documentation that the repairs were made to the vehicle (such as a copy of the repair bill and photographs of the repaired car) before they will sign over the check to you or a repair shop.
+To cash a claim check made out to both of you, normally you’d endorse the check and send it on to the lien holder, who may require you to send documentation that the repairs were made to the vehicle (such as a copy of the repair bill and photographs of the repaired car) before they will sign over the check to you or a repair shop.

 If you cashed a check made out to you and the lien holder without their endorsement (or by forging their signature), then this could be considered fraud and get you into a lot trouble.